Flyy Girl

 Flyy Girl is young adult/new adult literature and an urban fiction book written by Omar Tyree.
 The book was originally published by Mars Productions in 1993 and republished by Simon & Schuster for adults in 1996.
 The novel is regarded to be the genesis of the modern urban-fiction/street-lit movement that would later gain momentum in 1999 with the publication of Sister Souljah's The Coldest Winter Ever.

 Summary

-Flyy Girl is African-American coming-of-age story that follows Tracy Ellison from her sixth-birthday party in 1977 to her 17th birthday.
+Flyy Girl is an African-American coming-of-age story that follows Tracy Ellison from her sixth-birthday party in 1977 to her 17th birthday.
 Tracy grows up in the middle-class Philadelphia suburb of Germantown.
 The daughter of a dietitian and pharmacist, Tracy is beautiful, intelligent, and armed with self-esteem and a sassy mouth.
 Tracy is also boy crazy, which leads to sex in the indulgent, hip-hop 1980s and the effects of the cocaine economy plaguing black communities.